Hensel's lemma for the norm principle for spinor groups: Proof of the main theorem

 In this subsection, we prove the main theorem in case 4: $D_K\cong (\frac{a,\pi}{K})$ is ramified over $K$ and $ L=K(\sqrt{t})$ is an unramified extension of $K$.
 Recall that the elements $a$ and $t$ are units.
 We have $x^2=a, \ y^2=\pi,$ and $z=xy=-yx$ for $x, y, z \in D_K$.

-\begin{lem} Assume that $deg (h_0)\ne 0$.
-Then $D_L$ is an $L$-division algebra and ramified over $L$. \begin{proof} If $D_L$ splits over $L$, then the unitary group $U(h_0)$ contains the norm one torus ${R_{K(x)/K}}^{(1)} (\mathbb{G}_m)$ which becomes a split torus over $L$, contradicting the fact that $h$ is anisotropic over $L$.
-Therefore $D_L$ is an $L-$ division algebra.
+\begin{lem} Assume that $dim (h_0)\ne 0$ (recall that $h_0$ is the unramified part of the Larmour decomposition of the form $h$ over $K$).
+Then $D_L$ is an $L$-division algebra and ramified over $L$. \begin{proof} If $D_L$ splits over $L$, then the unitary group $U(h_0)$ contains the norm one torus ${R_{K(x)/K}}^{(1)} (\mathbb{G}_m)$ which becomes a split torus over $L$ (the field $K(x)$ is isomorphic to $L$ over $K$; see Lemma \ref{94}), contradicting the fact that $h$ is anisotropic over $L$.
+Therefore $D_L$ is an $L-$division algebra.
 Since $L/K$ is unramified, $D_L$ is ramified as an algebra over $L$. \end{proof} \end{lem}

 \begin{lem} In case 4, we have the following isometries over L: